Learning Unified Representations from Heterogeneous Data for Robust Heart Rate Modeling: Problem Formulation

 The prediction task is defined as follows: given a user's history $\mathcal{H}_u$ and the features of current planned training workout, $\mathbf{X}^{(\mathrm{cur})} \in \mathbb{R}^{D \times T}$, we aim to predict the heart rate sequence $\hat{\mathbf{y}}^{(\mathrm{cur})} = (\hat{y}_1, \dots, \hat{y}_T)$.
 This is achieved by learning a model $f_\theta$ with parameters $\theta$:

-During training, the model parameters $\theta$ are optimized by minimizing a loss function over a training dataset of $N$ examples.
-Each example consists of a target session and its corresponding history.
+The model parameters $\theta$ are optimized by minimizing a loss function over a training set of $N$ examples.
+Each sample consists of a target session and its corresponding history.
 The objective is to minimize the mean squared error (MSE) between the predicted and true heart rate sequences:

-This formulation explicitly addresses the challenge of data heterogeneity, which distinguishes our approach from traditional methods.
-Conventional models often operate under simplifying assumptions: \begin{itemize} \item \textbf{Source Heterogeneity:} Traditional models typically assume a fixed and complete feature space, meaning that every input $\mathbf{X}$ has the same set of dimensions.
+This formulation explicitly addresses the challenge of data heterogeneity, distinguishing our approach from traditional ones that often hold the following simplified assumptions:

+\textbf{(1) Source Heterogeneity:} Traditional methods typically assume a fixed and complete feature space, meaning that every input $\mathbf{X}$ has the same set of features.
 Our formulation relaxes this by defining a global feature set of dimension $D$, where any given session's input $\mathbf{X}^{(i)}$ may contain only a sparse subset of these features.
-The model $f_\theta$ must therefore learn to be robust to varying feature availability across different devices and data sources. \item \textbf{User Heterogeneity:} Most existing methods implicitly assume that the data-generating process $P(\mathbf{y} | \mathbf{X}, u)$ remains stationary for each user, regardless of their training history.
+The model $f_\theta$ must therefore learn to be robust to varied feature availability across different devices and data sources.

+\textbf{(2) User Heterogeneity:} Most existing methods implicitly assume that the data-generating process $P(\mathbf{y} | \mathbf{X}, u)$ remains stationary for each user, regardless of their training history.
 In contrast, our model conditions the predictive distribution on the user's historical data, and current activity type, i.e., $P(\mathbf{y}^{(\mathrm{cur})} | \mathbf{X}^{(\mathrm{cur})}, \mathcal{H}_u)$.
 This allows our model to capture user-specific and context-dependent variations in the relationship between sensor inputs and heart rate.
-As a result, the model learns a user-aware and context-sensitive mapping. \end{itemize} Thus, our framework is designed to learn a mapping that is simultaneously invariant to source-level feature differences and sensitive to user-level physiological and behavioral patterns.
+As a result, the model learns a user-aware and context-sensitive mapping.